Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 • Comparable Uncontrolled Price (CUP) Method:

-This method compares the price of goods or services in a controlled transaction against the price of similar goods or services in a similar uncontrolled transaction.
-The key here is comparability in terms of the nature of the goods and services, circumstances, price, and factors.
+The comparison of the price charged for property transferred or services rendered in a controlled transaction with the price charged for property transferred or services rendered in a comparable uncontrolled transaction.
+The key here is the stringent comparability standards in terms of nature of goods and services, circumstances, price, geographical locations of the parties to the transactions, and other pertinent factors.

 • Cost Plus Method: